Zhang-VISLab/Zhang-VISLab.github.io/_pages/people.md

 * [Prof. Xinming Huang](http://users.wpi.edu/~xhuang/)

 # PhD Students
-* Yuting Chen, 2014-2016 (Co-supervised with Prof. Saligrama in ECE at Boston University)
+* Yuting Chen, 2014-2016 (Co-supervised with Prof. Saligrama in ECE at Boston University), now at Adobe
 * Yecheng Lyu, 2019-now (Co-supervised with Prof. Huang in ECE at WPI)
 * Guojun Wu, 2020-now (Co-supervised with Prof. Yanhua Li in CS at WPI)
 * Biao Yin, 2020-now (Co-supervised with Prof. Elke A Rundensteiner in Data Science at WPI)